Forever Chewy Chocolate Chip Cookies

 We finally went trippin’ out of town to Lake Superior this past week.
 It was gorgeous.
 And too short.
 We didn’t care that it rained half the time; we just needed to escape the hustle and do big exhales.

-In honor of our brief yet beautiful summer, I’m sharing these Forever Chewy Chocolate Chip Cookies with all the cookie bakers, eaters, and givers.
+In honor of our brief yet beautiful season, I’m sharing these Forever Chewy Chocolate Chip Cookies with all the cookie bakers, eaters, and givers.

 These chewy chocolate chip cookies are the treats to nestle inside those lunch boxes.
 They’re destined to be a favorite after-school/work cookie.
 These are the cookies to bring to work, a party, or a friend’s house because you know people will love ’em.